ReneOlsthoorn/Ground/README.md

 In smoothscroller.g, you see a lot of examples of mixing ground and assembly.

 ### Some remarks
-At this moment, you can only declare a Classes at the root level.
+* You can only declare Classes at the root level.
 Inner classes are not supported.
+* Don't do string concatenation in your main-loop because memory-cleanup runs when the scope is left.
+In your mainloop, you don't leave a scope, so it will result in a memory exhaustion.

 ### Optimizer
 Ground contains an optimizer (in Optimizer.cs), which will replace literals and removes unused variables.
 It will